puppetlabs/pdksync/README.md

 Once the verified gem is released we can use pdksync to update the the new version of gem released in the  .sync.yaml file.

-pdksync tool is extended with the new feature to perform multi gem testing.(`puppet-module-gems`)This functionality will identify the current version and bump the version by one.Then it will build and push the gems to gemfury account.Export the GEMFURY_TOKEN to use this rake task.
+pdksync tool is extended with the feature to perform multi gem testing (`puppet-module-gems`).
+This functionality will identify the current version and bump the version by one.
+Then it will build and push the gems to gemfury account.
+Export the GEMFURY_TOKEN to use this rake task.

  ```shell
    export GEMFURY_TOKEN=<access_token>